The Mental Health Solution . com

 A good question to ask yourself is how God might like you to respond.
 And what would be a smart thing to do.

-Tenth, expose evil when it occurs in public.
+Tenth, expose evil when this is called for.
 You can do this whether the issue involves only you or other people.

 Nobody wants their evil deeds to be exposed.